Benji

 import org.apache.commons.vfs2.{ FileSystemManager, VFS }

-def fsManager: FileSystemManager = VFS.getManager()
+val fsManager: FileSystemManager = VFS.getManager()

 }

-// Temporary
+// Temporary directory (useful for testing)

 def vfs2: Try[ObjectStorage] =

-// Using configuration URI
+// Via configuration URI

 def vfs3: Try[ObjectStorage] =